QuantEcon/lecture-python-programming.myst/lectures/getting_started.md

 Important points:

 * Install the latest version!
+* Find the correct distribution for your system.
 * If you are asked during the installation process whether you'd like to make Anaconda your default Python installation, say yes.

 ### Updating Anaconda